void

 kluker.png

 The address books show that the landlord in 1891 was František Simáček, and in 1907 and 1910 a Josef Král ran the bar.
-He was succeeded by Emanuel Klucker (born in Graz in 1867) who on 4 July 1912 was granted a license by the city magistrate to serve alcohol at the premises.
+He was succeeded by Emanuel Klucker (born in Graz in 1867), who on 4 July 1912 was granted a licence by the city magistrate to serve alcohol at the premises.

-Klucker was a colourful character with a background as regiment musician, vividly described by Antonín Nečásek in Humoristické listy in 1915.
-His tavern struggled in the beginning but already by 1915 it was thriving.
-Klucker (also written Kluker) was definitely the landlord "Krügler" that Hájek described.
-Klucker was not new in the restaurant business: in 1907 he was running U Pavlanských at Újezd 25, also in Malá Strana.
+Klucker was a colourful character with a background as a regimental musician, vividly described by Antonín Nečásek in Humoristické listy in 1915.
+His tavern struggled in the beginning, but by 1915 it was thriving.
+Klucker (also written Kluker) was definitely the landlord "Krügler" that Ladislav Hájek described.
+Klucker was not new to the restaurant business: in 1907 he was running U Pavlanských at Újezd 25, also in Malá Strana.

 Murder